Prince Tega Wanogho

-Prince Tega Wanogho (born November 22, 1997) is a Nigerian-born American football offensive tackle for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Auburn and was drafted by the Philadelphia Eagles in the sixth round of the 2020 NFL Draft.
+Prince Tega Wanogho (born November 22, 1997) is a Nigerian professional American football offensive tackle.
+He played college football at Auburn and was selected by the Philadelphia Eagles in the sixth round of the 2020 NFL draft.

-Early years
+Early life

 Wanogho was born in Delta State, Nigeria and moved to Alabama in 2014 in hopes of becoming a basketball player.
 He attended Edgewood Academy in Elmore, Alabama, where he learned to play football as a defensive lineman.
-Despite playing only one year of football, Wanogho was a 4-star recruit, committing to Auburn University to play college football over offers from Clemson, Georgia, LSU, Ohio State, and Texas, among others.
+Despite playing only one year of football, Wanogho was a four star recruit, committing to Auburn University; he had offers from multiple schools such as Clemson, Georgia, LSU, Ohio State, and Texas.

 College career

-Wanogho redshirted his first year at Auburn, recovering from a leg injury he suffered while playing basketball his final year of high school.
+Wanogho redshirted his first year at Auburn, recovering from a leg injury he suffered while playing basketball in his final year of high school.
 As a converted offensive lineman, he played in 10 games as a backup in 2016.

-In 2017, he took over as the starter at left tackle and remained there throughout his senior season in 2019, starting a total of 32 games.
+In 2017, he took over as the starter at left tackle and remained at that position until his senior season in 2019; he started in a total of 32 games.

 Professional career

 Philadelphia Eagles

-Wanogho was drafted by the Philadelphia Eagles in the sixth round with the 210th overall pick of the 2020 NFL Draft.
+Wanogho was selected by the Philadelphia Eagles in the sixth round (210th overall) of the 2020 NFL draft.
 He was waived from the team on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster on January 2, 2021, for the team's week 17 game against the Washington Football Team, and reverted to the practice squad after the game.
-His practice squad contract with the team expired after the season on January 11, 2021.
+He was elevated to the active roster on January 2, 2021, for the team's Week 17 game against the Washington Football Team, and reverted to the practice squad after the game.
+His practice squad contract with the team expired after the season on January 11.

 Kansas City Chiefs

 On January 16, 2021, Wanogho signed with the practice squad of the Kansas City Chiefs.
 Nine days later, he was released.
-On January 26, 2021, Wanogho signed a reserves/futures contract with the Chiefs.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
-He was elevated from the practice squad on October 12, 2021.
-Wanogho won Super Bowl LVII when the Chiefs defeated the Philadelphia Eagles.
+On January 26, Wanogho signed a reserves/futures contract with the Chiefs.
+He was waived on August 31 and re-signed to the practice squad the next day.
+He was elevated from the practice squad on October 12.

+In the 2022 season, Wanogho was mostly used on special teams.
+He won Super Bowl LVII where the Chiefs defeated the Philadelphia Eagles.

+On September 27, 2023, Wanogho was placed on injured reserve and did not play the remainder of the season.
+The Chiefs won Super Bowl LVIII against the San Francisco 49ers to give Wanogho his second (consecutive) Super Bowl championship.